•

 Abstract

-This study aimed to identify the degree to which private schools’ principals employ electronic administration in the teachers’ achievement files in the Governorate of Muscat.
-The study followed the descriptive approach.
-A questionnaire consisting of 28 items was used as a tool for the study.
-It was administered to (120) principals of private schools.
-The study concluded that the degree of employment of private schools’ principals for electronic administration in the achievement files of teachers in the Governorate of Muscat came to a small degree.
-The study also revealed no statistically significant differences due to educational qualification.
-However, there were statistically significant differences due to gender favoring females, the number of training courses in favor of the most courses, and the years of experience in favor of the most years.
-The study recommended the following: the need for giving more attention and focus to the process of developing the capabilities and skills of private schools’ principals in applying electronic administration in teachers' achievement files and working on issuing unified official electronic forms by private schools’ administrations and the concerned parties to supervise.
+This study aimed to identify the degree to which principals of private schools employ electronic administration in teachers’ achievement files in the Governorate of Muscat.
+The study followed a descriptive approach and used a questionnaire consisting of 28 items as a tool.
+It was administered to 120 principals of private schools.
+The study concluded that the employment of electronic administration in teachers' achievement files by principals of private schools in the Governorate of Muscat was at a low level.
+Additionally, the study revealed no statistically significant differences attributed to educational qualifications.
+However, there were statistically significant differences based on gender, favoring females; the number of training courses attended, favoring those with more courses; and years of experience, favoring those with the most years.
+The study recommended focusing more on developing the capabilities and skills of private school principals in applying electronic administration to teachers' achievement files and working on issuing unified official electronic forms by private school administrations and relevant authorities for supervision.

 Included in